 Many homeowners are beginning to turn to natural swimming pools due to the harmful health effects of traditional swimming pools.
 Chlorine and other chemicals used to keep pools clean have many health risks to the human body.
-Too much exposure to pool chemicals can increase a risk of getting cancer, cause reproductive issues and birth defects, and cause asthma and other respiratory issues.
+Too much exposure to pool chemicals can potentially increase the average swimmer’s risk of developing a range of ailments from cancer to asthma and other respiratory issues.

-- Water waste.
 Swimming pools waste a significant amount of water every year, mainly due to water evaporation and leaks.
-Because pools are typically used during the hot seasons, water evaporation rates in pools are high.
+Because chemically-treated pools are typically used during the hot seasons, water evaporation rates in pools are high.
 Most pool owners do not cover their pools during the seasons they are using them.
 This means they are constantly adding more water to their pool in order to replace the evaporated water.